Post Overview: Roundup of the best things to see at the American Museum of Natural History

-Masks are still Enforced
+Masks are still recommended

-The American Museum of Natural History is still requiring visitors over the age of 2 wear masks.
+The American Museum of Natural History is still recommending visitors over the age of 2 wear masks.
 Be sure to bring one with on your visit.
 The drinking fountains are also closed, but there is a cafe open from 10:30 to 4:30, Wednesday through Sunday where guests can purchase drinks.

-Best things to see at the American Museum Of Natural History
+Best Things to See at the American Museum Of Natural History

 #15.
 African Elephants